hcsumanth/Expirements_with_Data/README.md

 + Introduction to Algorithms, Third Edition by Thoms Coreman et all http://mitpress.mit.edu/books/introduction-algorithms-third-edition brings solid material to understand the Algorithms.
 + Machine Learning by Andrew NG is one of the best place for Machne Learning course
 + Tensorflow is a powerful Python library for Deep Learning

+Please feel free to copy and use my code for learning and teaching purpose or send me a pull, I would be satisified by using the project in following way:

+Used in teaching and learning any means other than at a free event unlike a paid course Use of material for a non profit monetory gain